21cmfast/21cmFAST/docs/notes_for_developers.rst

 There are two main purposes you may want to write some C code:

-1. An external plugin/extension which uses the output data from 21CMMC.
+1. An external plugin/extension which uses the output data from 21cmFAST.
-2. Modifying the internal C code of 21CMMC.
+2. Modifying the internal C code of 21cmFAST.

 21cmFAST currently provides no support for external plugins/extensions.
 It is entirely possible to write your own C code to do whatever you want with the output data, but we don't provide any wrapping structure for you to do this, you will need to write your own.
-Internally, 21CMMC uses the cffi library to aid the wrapping of the C code into Python.
+Internally, 21cmFAST uses the `cffi` library to aid the wrapping of the C code into Python.
 You don't need to do the same, though we recommend it.
 If your desired "extension" is something that needs to operate in-between steps of 21cmFAST, we also provide no support for this, but it is possible, so long as the next step in the